 - 2 teaspoons dijon mustard

 - 2 tablespoons minced fresh chives

 - The day before you plan to cook the prime rib, season the roast liberally all over with kosher salt.
 Place it on a plate or small baking dish and leave it uncovered in the fridge for at least 16 hours.
-This allows the outside to dry a little for a better crust and allows the salt to permeate past the outer later.
+This allows the outside to dry for a better crust and lets the salt permeate past the outer later.

 - Preheat an oven to 225 degrees F. Place the roast, fat cap up, in a roasting pan with a rack or on a rimmed baking sheet with a wire rack.
 Nestle the rosemary sprigs under the roast.
 Mix together the dijon mustard, horseradish, and olive oil and liberally brush all over the roast.
 Coat with lots of freshly cracked black pepper.

 - Insert a probe thermometer into the middle of the prime rib.
 Place the roasting pan in the oven and cook until the internal temperature reaches 120 degrees F (for medium-rare, see chart above for suggested temperatures), about 3 1/2 – 4 hours.
 Remove the roast from the oven and tent loosely with foil, and allow the meat to rest for at least 30 minutes, up to an hour and a half.